chancancode/branch-rename/README.md

 active development branch of repository is quite fragile (especially with line numbers) and often breaks for other reasons.

-For example, a refactor that moves around files or switching from JavaSciprt to TypeScript would invalidate these URLs.
-This sorts of activity is fairly common on an active code repository and is usually performed without taking the URL consideration in mind.
+For example, a refactor that moves around files or switching from JavaScript to TypeScript would invalidate these URLs.
+This sort of activity is fairly common on an active code repository and is usually performed without taking the URL consideration in mind.
 For this reason, it is considered a best practice to use SHA-based [permanent links][permanent-links] in most situations.
 These links